 Turkish Miles & Smiles

-- Key warnings: Turkish is sometimes unable to see Star Alliance availability for no explicable reason.
+• Key warnings: Turkish is sometimes unable to see Star Alliance availability for no explicable reason.
 However, Turkish allows a hold for long enough for points to transfer.
 For this reason, it is strongly recommended that you get your desired itinerary on hold via phone or email before transferring points.
-No fuel surcharges on Air Canada, most United routes, Avianca, or SAS.
-Low fuel surcharges on LOT Polish.
-Moderate surcharges on Turkish.

-- Transfer from: Bilt Rewards, Capital One, Citi Thank You, Marriott Bonvoy
+• Transfer from: Bilt, Citi Thank You, Capital One, Marriott Bonvoy

 United Mileage Plus

-- The short story: United charges 72.6K miles for business class on its own metal or 88K to 92K miles on partners.
+• The short story: United charges al little as 88K miles for business class with partners.
 They allow the mixing of partners and cabins, which adds more possible awards given its number of partners in Asia.

-- Miles required: 72.6K miles each way in business class on United metal.
+• Miles required: 88K miles each way in business class.

-- Key warnings: United has eliminated its award chart, so we see some variance in award prices between United and Star Alliance flights as well as a difference between close-in booking and farther than 30 days in advance.
+• Key warnings: United has eliminated its award chart, so we see do variance in award prices between United and Star Alliance flights as well as a difference between close-in booking and farther than 30 days in advance.

 Virgin Atlantic (for ANA)